 Phuket is best visited from November to February – the weather cooperates to give you stunning blue skies and clear waters.
 From May to October, the monsoon season means daily rain and dangerously strong currents.
 The island is accessible through its own airport, the second-largest hub in Thailand.

-Recent events notwithstanding, Bali is still a prime destination for tourists seeking cheap prices, a rich local culture, beautiful beaches (the surfing in Bali is world-class), raucous nightlife, delicious food, and free-flowing Bintang Beer – all ingredients for a fun, fun time.
-The Bali away from the beach is interesting, too: visit the Monkey Forest in Ubud or Taman Burung Bali Bird Park to see what we mean.
+Bali is a prime destination for tourists seeking a rich local culture, beautiful beaches (Kuta Beach’s surfing is world-class), raucous nightlife, delicious food, and free-flowing Bintang Beer.
+The Bali away from the beach is interesting, too: visit Ubud’s galleries and food stalls to see what we mean.

 You can’t help but be affected by the island’s culture – from the intricate kecak and fire dance in Pura Luhur Uluwatu to the profusion of picturesque temples, Bali’s traditions befit its status as the last remnant of an ancient Hindu empire.
 The paradox of Bali – its oneness with nature and its traditions, plus its energetic tourist scene – makes the island one of Asia’s most interesting places to visit.

 AddressMũi Né, Thành phố Phan Thiết, Bình Thuận, Vietnam